ewanjonesunc/ENGL105-Unit3/README.md

 # U.S. Geological Survey Earthquake Repo

-This is a repository containing instructional materials and a dataset for a project in ENGL105 at the University of North Carolina, Chapel Hill.
+This is a repository containing instructional materials and a public dataset, intended for future scientific analysis.
+Created for the public science organization Interstice Science.

 ## Contents and source